oschwald/MooseX-Types-Path-Tiny/README.md

 These are just like `Path` and `AbsPath`, except they check `-d` to ensure the directory actually exists on the filesystem.

+## Paths, AbsPaths

+These are arrayrefs of `Path` and `AbsPath`, and include coercions from arrayrefs of strings.

 # CAVEATS

 ## Path vs File vs Dir